DocKDE/pdbman/README.md

 command2
 ```

-It is also possible to utilize this mode of operation for scripting in which case a file holding the commands needs to be present.
+It is also possible to utilize this mode of operation for scripting in which case a file holding
+the commands needs to be present.
+The primary use case for this is to transfer the state of one PDB structure to another in a
+different file.
+To achieve this the commands to recreate the PDB structure need to be written to a
+file (see below) and read in to be applied to a different file with the command given above.

 ---